jsitarski/bindata/manual.md

 Let us revisit the Pascal String example.

-    class PascalString < BinData::Record
+    class PascalString < JBinData::Record
       uint8  :len,  :value => lambda { data.length }
       string :data, :read_length => :len
     end
 {:ruby}

-We'd like to make `PascalString` a user defined type that behaves like a `BinData::BasePrimitive` object so we can use `:initial_value` etc.
+We'd like to make `PascalString` a user defined type that behaves like a JBinData::BasePrimitive` object so we can use `:initial_value` etc.
 Here's an example usage of what we'd like:

-    class Favourites < BinData::Record
+    class Favourites < JBinData::Record
       pascal_string :language, :initial_value => "ruby"
       pascal_string :os,       :initial_value => "unix"
     end